killbill/killbill-avatax-plugin/README.md

 The plugin doesn't yet integrate with [Avalara CertCapture](http://www.avalara.com/products/certcapture/) to manage exemption certificates, but feel free to [get in touch](https://groups.google.com/forum/#!forum/killbilling-users) to see this feature added.

+### Setting a business identification number

+For sales in the European Union (EU), a VAT indentification number may be set on an account using a `businessIdentificationNumber` custom field, so that the VAT is calculated accordingly.

+See [VAT Transactions](https://developer.avalara.com/avatax/vat-transactions/) for more details.

+Note that you should validate the VAT number before yourself, the plugin won't perform any validation.
+See [VIES](http://ec.europa.eu/taxation_customs/vies/technicalInformation.html) for an EU validation API.

 ### Setting tax codes

 There are several ways to configure tax codes: